DSniper-Shadow-Monarch/README.md/README.md

 # README.md
-My hobbies are taking walks, running, and watching anime
+My hobbies are taking walks and running